 - Once they’re softened, add some fresh baby spinach to the skillet.
 Let it wilt (this will only take a minute or so!).

 - Add some chopped garlic and sauté until fragrant, for only about 30 seconds to a minute (overcooked garlic can be bitter tasting).

-- Finally, stir in some marinara sauce and you’re good to go!
+- Finally, stir in some marinara sauce (or even homemade pizza sauce) and you’re good to go!

 I like to make the filling while the mushrooms are roasting, to save time.

 - Mix some breadcrumbs with a little olive oil and some dried oregano.
 The olive oil is essential here for getting perfectly golden, toasted breadcrumbs that aren’t burned or too dry.